poojap2796/poojap2796.github.io/README.md

 # Pooja Pai - Data Analysis Portfolio

-Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository showcases my projects in data visualization, business intelligence, and analytics.

 ## About This Portfolio Template